-TrackMaven recently did a study on Instagram accounts to see how filters affected engagement and found that Mayfair, no filter and Inkwell drove the most interaction.
+TrackMaven ran a study on Instagram accounts to see how filters affected engagement and found that Mayfair, Hefe, and Ludwig drove the most interaction.

-More important than the overall Instagram communities favorite filters are your particular audience's favorite filters.
-Consider this custom graph which correlates filter usage to engagement from your own Instagram account:
+But more important than the general Instagram community’s favorite filters are your particular audience's favorite filters.
+Consider this custom graph, which correlates filter usage to engagement from my own Instagram account:

-You can use IconoSquare to review the performance of your own account to understand what is and is not currently working for you.
+You can use IconoSquare for reviewing the performance of your own account to understand what is and isn’t currently working for you.

-Beyond adding the appropriate hashtags and using the best filters, you should also be considering the timing of your posts.
+Beyond adding the appropriate hashtags and using the best filters to add more followers on Instagram, you should also consider the timing of your posts.

-A targeted approach is to analyze what has and has not worked for you in the past.
+A targeted approach involves analyzing what has and has not worked for you in the past.
 By visiting IconoSquare’s optimization section, you can get a detailed analysis of your posting history vs. engagement.
 This report will also highlight the best times of the day and days of the week to post.

-The dark circles indicates when you usually post media.
-The light gray circles shows when your community has been interacting.
+The dark circles indicate when you usually post media.
+The light gray circles show when your community has been interacting.
 The biggest light gray circles represent the best times for you to post.

-One of the best ways to find and attract new following is by seeking out your closest competitors’ Instagram accounts and engaging with their audience.
-These people have already shown some level of interest in the products you carry simply by following your competitors' account.
+One of the best ways to find and attract a new following is by seeking out your closest competitors’ Instagram accounts and engaging with their audiences.
+These people have already shown some level of interest in the products you carry simply by following your competitors.

 The three types of engagement on Instagram are: